Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Unified FIM for Mixed LOS/NLOS O2I Scenario

-Here, $\bm{p}_n=[p_{1,n},\dots,\p_{K,n}]^T$ is the vector of the true length of the diffraction path from $K$ anchors and the path length for the $k^{\mathrm{th}}$ anchor is given by \eqref{eq_diffraction_path_length_approx}.
-The range measurement errors are modeled as Gaussian, owing to the assumed resolvability of MPCs on each anchor–target link and the use of orthogonal waveforms across the $K$ anchors.
-Consequently, the covariance matrix of $\bm{n}_n$ is given by
+is the noiseless range vector, with $p_{k,n}$ denoting the diffraction-path length from the $k^{\mathrm{th}}$ anchor to target $n$, as given by \eqref{eq_diffraction_path_length_approx}.
+The vector $\bm{n}_n \in \mathbb{R}^K$ models the uncertainty in the TOF-based ranging measurements.

+Under the assumed resolvability of the MPCs on each anchor--target link and the use of orthogonal waveforms across the $K$ anchors, we assume that an efficient TOF estimator is used for each link, so that the ranging error attains the corresponding CRLB.
+Under this assumption, the extracted ranging errors are modeled as Gaussian, and the covariance matrix of $\bm{n}_n$ is given by the diagonal matrix

-where $\mathbb{E}[\cdot]$ denotes statistical expectation and $\lambda_k$, defined in \eqref{eq_ranging_uncertainty_diffraction_path}, is the reciprocal of the variance of the $k^{\text{th}}$ ranging measurement.
-As the uncertainty in the ranging measurements is fully captured by the noise vector $\bm{n}_n$, the FIM for estimating the diffraction path from the $K$ anchor measurements is the inverse of the covariance matrix of the uncertainty in the ranging measurements, given by
+where $\mathbb{E}[\cdot]$ denotes statistical expectation, and $\lambda_{k,n}$, defined in \eqref{eq_ranging_uncertainty_diffraction_path}, is the reciprocal of the CRLB on the variance of the $k^{\text{th}}$ ranging measurement.
+Thus, each diagonal entry of $\bm{\Sigma}_n$ represents the minimum achievable ranging-error variance for the corresponding anchor--target link under the adopted signal model.